by Laura Parker Roerden

 Be sure to not miss a Salt from the Earth post by subscribing here:

 About the Right Whale

-The North Atlantic Right Whale is the most endangered large whale, with an estimated population of 350-500.
-This past year, there was an unusual mortality event with record numbers found dead from entanglements and ship strikes.
-Scientists have also noted that they have mysteriously yet to start calving as usual.
+The North Atlantic Right Whale is the most endangered large whale, with an estimated population of 400.
+In 2018 there was an unusual mortality event with record numbers found dead from entanglements and ship strikes and a year without calving.
 Whereas groups of North Atlantic right whales once numbered in the hundreds in feeding grounds, nowadays they usually travel alone or in groups of 2-3 (sometimes up to about 12).
-For more information on the right whale see the Anderson Cabot Center for Ocean Life of the New England Aquarium.
+In 2019, we are happy to report that 6 new calves have been spotted.
+For more information on the right whale and threats to its survival see the Anderson Cabot Center for Ocean Life of the New England Aquarium.